Lucas–Lehmer–Riesel test: LLR software

 LLR is a program that can run the LLR tests.
 The program was developed by Jean Penné.
 Vincent Penné has modified the program so that it can obtain tests via the Internet.
 The software is used by both individual prime searchers and some distributed computing projects including Riesel Sieve and PrimeGrid.

-A revised version, LLR2 was deployed in 2020.
+A version revised by Pavel Atnashev, LLR2, was deployed in 2020.
 This generates a Gerbicz-Pietrzak "proof of work" certificate for the Fermat and Proth tests which allows the computation to be verified without needing a full double-check.
 The cost is a 35% slowdown in computation and a lack of definiteness of any positive result as these verifiable tests are probabilistic.

-A further update, PRST of 2023 uses an alternate Gerbicz-Li certificate scheme which takes about 2× longer to verify but has virtually no speed penalty for the main computation.
+A further update from Atnashev, PRST of 2023 uses an alternate Gerbicz-Li certificate scheme which takes about 2× longer to verify but has virtually no speed penalty for the main computation.
 The new proof scheme also applies to the Morrison test, a generalization of the LLR test with Rödseth starting value.
-However, generating a proof-enabled LLR/Morrison is slower than running a plain LLR/Morrison, as the proof process requires both the U and V Lucas sequences (as opposed to the plain test only requiring the V-sequence).
+However, generating a proof-enabled LLR/Morrison is slower than running a plain LLR/Morrison, as the proof process requires both the U and V Lucas sequences (as opposed to the plain test only requiring the V-sequence after some modification: check that $V_{k\cdot (N+1)/2} \equiv 0 \pmod N$ for $Q = -1$).